 How can you make your work day more healthy - and productive?
 Walk!
 Start by checking out WalkArlington Works, a guide to readily available programs and resources to integrate walking into your work day, compiled by WalkArlington and Arlington Transportation Partners.

 Two Wheels or Two Feet: Sharing the Way (PDF, 1.3 MB.
 Adobe Reader required.)
 WalkArlington and BikeArlington have teamed up to provide some tips to help bicyclists and pedestrians share trails and sidewalks.
 This printable PDF file has color and black-and-white versions in English and Spanish.

-Summer Walk Guide (PDF, 194 KB.
-Adbobe Reader required.)
+Summer Walk Guide (PDF, 194 KB, Adobe Reader required.)
 Winter Walk Guide (PDF, 208 KB.
 Adobe Reader required.)
 WalkArlington and goDcgo have teamed up to provide safety tips for walking in both hot and cold weather.

-NEW!
-Since 2002, Arlington County and neighboring municipalities in Virginia, Washington, DC, and suburban Maryland have joined forces on a public awareness and enforcement campaign, Street Smart.
-The campaign is designed to educate drivers, pedestrians, cyclists, and the general public about safely sharing the roads.
-View these resources below.
+Street Smart.
+Since 2002, Arlington County and neighboring municipalities in Virginia, Washington, DC, and suburban Maryland have joined forces on this public awareness and enforcement campaign.
+Street Smart is designed to educate drivers, pedestrians, cyclists, and the general public about safely sharing the roads.
+Street Smart resources:

 - Local Resources